Could DBV Technologies S.A. (NASDAQ:DBVT) Post Life-Changing Returns?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Among Mutual Funds, the top two as of Jul 30, 2020 were Vanguard Explorer Fund, Inc. and Meridian Growth Fund.
+Among Mutual Funds, the top two as of Jul 30, 2020 were Vanguard Explorer Fund, Inc. and Vanguard Variable Insurance Fund-Small Company Growth.
 With 1396307 shares estimated at $5.74 Million under it, the former controlled 1.27% of total outstanding shares.
-On the other hand, Meridian Growth Fund held about 1.1% of the shares, roughly 1.21 Million shares worth around $5.29 Million.
+On the other hand, Vanguard Variable Insurance Fund-Small Company Growth held about 0.53% of the shares, roughly 583.69 Thousand shares worth around $2.56 Million.

 My #1 Stock Trade This Year (HINT: It’s a COVID-19 Play)